IBM/template-node-typescript/README.md

 Install the latest [Node.js](https://nodejs.org/en/download/) 6+ LTS version.

+After you have created a new git repo from this git template, remember to rename the project.
+Edit `package.json` and change the default name to the name you used to create the template.

 Once the Node toolchain has been installed, you can download the project dependencies with:

 ```bash